Right about the universe. Wrong about the compass.

 Deep dive

 The logistic map shows period-1 convergence below Pe≈3.57 and chaos above.
 Between Pe=3.57 and Pe=4, the system is in a regime where it can feel ordered while accumulating drift.
 This is precisely e/acc's operating point.
 The discourse is internally coherent — you can follow the thermodynamic arguments.
-But the coupling structure is generating D1 errors (the community attributes agency, intentionality, and moral valence to physical processes that have none).
+But the coupling structure is generating D1 errors (the community attributes agency, intentionality, and directedness to physical processes that have none).